Skip to Content

 Process

-3. Only unique messages are forwarded to the sink
+3. Only unique messages are forwarded to the downstream stream (or sink).

 Acknowledgment